Nightingale's great hope is the city hidden at its foggy heart

 "In bringing out Nightingale as a city, we want to do two things with it," Flynn explained in conversation with me before the early access launch.
 "One is to expand the social hub idea from the Watch, grow that and give you places to go explore, places to go learn things.
 But really then it becomes, what are the quests and adventures you can go on, because these various factions are setting you up to go up to new Realms, and which do you align with?
 Or do you go with all of them?
 Are you just basically a Realmwalker for the highest bidder, right?
 Oh, you've got a recipe for a spell that I want?
 Well then I'm going to do your dirty work.
 Or you've got a noble cause I that I agree with, I'm going to help you.
 So it creates that storytelling opportunity for us, and then gives people a social space."

-Inflexion will introduce Nightingale to the game quarter by quarter, based on a map Inflexion's artists drew up a long time ago.
+Inflexion will introduce Nightingale to the game quarter by quarter, based on a map the artists drew up a long time ago.
 As a piece of architecture, it appears to be heavily inspired by London, which makes sense for a game badged as "gaslamp fantasy".
 "When I go to London and I end up in an alleyway, I feel like I'm 150 years ago in Victorian times, right?"
 Flynn continued.
 "It's tight, narrow alleyways, it's extremely organic in how it's been built up, right.
 Everything kind of attaches to each other, and it doesn't feel like there's the hand of a city planner, doing anything.
 It feels like everything's based on needs and urgency and stuff."

-Speaking as a 15-year resident of the Big Smoke myself, I'm always a little caught out when developers from Canada and the US especially marvel at London's higgledy-piggledy construction, which reflects centuries of London obsessively growing over and around itself at the behest of new technologies, social changes, and periods of prosperity or disaster.
+Speaking as a 15-year resident of the Big Smoke myself, I'm always a little caught out when developers from Canada and the US marvel at London's higgledy-piggledy construction, which reflects centuries of London obsessively growing over and around itself at the behest of new technologies, social changes, and periods of prosperity or disaster.
 For me, the exotic burgs are the ones across the pond, the block-built SimCities, organised by letter and number, that seem to have sprung up fully-formed from the tarmac.

 Where the game's outer Fae realms are procedurally generated, Inflexion are designing the city of Nightingale "by hand" so that players can find quests, resources and each other without much difficulty.
 "That way, it's consistent," Flynn went on.
 "If I say, oh, Edwin, you should go talk to this guy, he's selling something tonight, you know where to go.
 If it's procedural it would be like, he's in the corner of an alley on my map, he's up a tower on yours."
-It makes sense from the point of view of coherence, but given that I still routinely get lost in parts of London I visit often, I do wonder whether another procedural generated map would have been the more appropriate choice - perhaps it could have worked like a grander, steampunk incarnation of We Happy Few's ball-tripping BrexitLand.
+Which is fair enough, but given that I still routinely get lost in parts of London I visit often, I do wonder whether another procedurally generated map would have been more fitting.
+Perhaps it could have worked like a grander, steampunk incarnation of We Happy Few's ball-tripping BrexitLand.

 Generally speaking, I'm keen to play games in which cities aren't gilded "hubs" that draw in the budding adventurer and then punt you boldly outward towards the final act.
 I'm probably making this up, but I feel like videogame cities today are slipping away from the old European daydream of the city as the height of civilisation, representing human life at its richest, most structured and most possible.
 Today's videogame-villes are being crafted in the face of climate change, economic precarity, the on-going undeath of postmodernism, and the sense that industrial capitalism generally is a busted flush.
 As such, they have become fantastical and elusive and broken, more like cities desperately dreaming themselves - a little bit Fae, in Nightingale's terms.